cloudflare/chanfana/docs/pages/types.md

 const queryDescription3 = Query(String, { description: 'Task description' })
 ```

-### Javascript variables
+### JavaScript variables

-The main reason we support javascript variables is to make it as simple as possible to define schemas and even set as
+The main reason we support JavaScript variables is to make it as simple as possible to define schemas and even set as
 example.

 Here is an example of the same end result defined with a variable and as itty-router-openapi type.